Herring123/homey2/README.md

 - How will comments be used in the future?
    - Shared between classes, so i have created a pollymorphic association.

+- Should the status and comment history be displayed together or separately?
+   - Separately to be more clear.

 - Any more information regarding the comments and status changes that could be displayed?
    - Time created and created by.